fastify/website/docs/v3/Plugins-Guide.md

 ```js
 fastify.decorate('util', (a, b) => a + b)
 ```
-Now you can access your utility just by calling `fastify.util` whenever you need it - even inside your test.<br>
+Now you can access your utility just by calling `fastify.util` whenever you need it - even inside your test.<br/>
 And here starts the magic; do you remember how just now we were talking about encapsulation?
 Well, using `register` and `decorate` in conjunction enable exactly that, let me show you an example to clarify this:
 ```js
 fastify.register((instance, opts, done) => {